mortz123/DevTraining23/README.md

 ## Day 1 Challenges:

+### Navigate to day 1 from the index file and implement the following on *day1* page

 1. Add a viewport meta tag to enable proper scaling on mobile devices.
 2. Convert the container width to a relative unit (e.g., percentage) for better responsiveness.
 3. Make font sizes responsive by using relative units (e.g., rem) instead of pixels.